 Without the proper organizational structure in place, you’ll keep hitting upon unforeseen roadblocks and will miss opportunities to best utilize the skills and resources you already have.
 And all this results in wasted time, money, and energy.

-Stay tuned, as in the coming weeks I’ll be taking a look at the specific threats organizational inertia can pose to your business and how to overcome the inertia and push through change that can keep you afloat in an ever-shifting industry.
+Stay tuned, as in the coming weeks I’ll be taking a look at the specific threats organizational inertia can pose to your business and how to overcome the inertia and push through change so you can stay afloat in an ever-shifting world.

 About the Author